Spina Bifida Treatment & Management

 Myelomeningocele Closure

-Closure of the myelomeningocele is performed immediately after birth if external cerebrospinal fluid (CSF) leakage is present and typically within the first 24-48 hours in the absence of CSF leakage.
-The surgery can be delayed for several days without additional morbidity or mortality.
-A delay gives families more time to deal with the shock and learn about the condition to enable them to participate to a greater degree in the decision-making process.
+Closure of the myelomeningocele is performed immediately after birth if external cerebrospinal fluid (CSF) leakage is present.
+In the absence of CSF leakage, closure typically occurs within the first 24-48 hours.
+The surgery can be delayed for several days without additional morbidity or mortality, giving families more time to deal with the emotional impact of their child’s condition.
+This delay also gives parents more time to learn about myelomeningocele and to therefore better participate in the decision-making process regarding their child’s treatment.

 Steps in the closure procedure include extensive undermining of the skin, dissection of the neural plaque that is replaced into the spinal canal, and meticulous watertight closure of the dura, fascia, subcutaneous tissues, and skin.
 (See the images below.)

 Neurosurgical follow-up is required to recognize the complications of hydrocephalus or a possible tethered cord and to monitor any potential causes of seizure activity.
-Urologic evaluation is necessary to establish a bladder regimen to prevent frequent urologic infections and to recognize and treat early, potential hydronephrosis or other causes of renal damage that can limit life expectancy.
+In addition, urologic evaluation is necessary to establish a bladder regimen to prevent frequent urologic infections and to recognize and treat early, potential hydronephrosis or other causes of renal damage that can limit life expectancy.

 Perioperative complications include wound infection, CNS infection, delayed wound healing, CSF leakage, additional neurologic damage to the cauda equina, and acute hydrocephalus.
 Long-term complications include cord tethering and progressive hydrocephalus.